 Threaded pipes are easily identified by the ridges that appear on their exterior.
 Formed by a threading machine (with sizes adjusted to the specific pipes), these ridges enable different sections of pipe to screw together and form a complete system.

 One of the biggest headaches with this approach is the equipment it requires.
-Contractors may not only find themselves carting around heavy threading machines before work begins, but then moving them at the end of each work day per building requirements.
+Contractors in steel pipe projects may not only find themselves carting around heavy threading machines before work begins, but then moving them at the end of each work day per building requirements.
 These same machines also require messy oils to ensure that dies, which thread the pipes, are lubricated and won’t overheat.
 While this extends the lifetime of the dies, it makes for a lengthier cleanup process after the job ends.

 Then there’s the potential for inconsistent joints.
 How tight is tight enough?
 The uncertainty that surrounds the answer to this question can lead to threaded pipes that are manually screwed too tight.
 Not only can this cause additional stress on joints, but it can even trigger leaks due to cracks in the fittings.
 (Because there is no sealing mechanism, PTFE tape or pipe sealant must be applied to pipe threads to help prevent potential leaks.)